 Why Book Jeff Goldsmith?

 Jeff Goldsmith is President of Health Futures, Inc and National Advisor, Navigant Healthcare.
-He is also Associate Professor of Public Health Sciences at the University of Virginia.
 For eleven years ending in 1990, Jeff Goldsmith was a lecturer in the Graduate School of Business at the University of Chicago, on health services management and policy.
 He has also lectured on these topics at the Wharton School of Finance, Johns Hopkins, Washington University and the University of California at Berkeley.
 Jeff Goldsmith's interests include: biotechnology, health policy, international health systems, and the future of health services.

 From 1982 to 1994, Jeff Goldsmith served as National Advisor for Healthcare for the firm Ernst and Young, and provided strategy consultation to a wide variety of healthcare systems, health plans, supply and technology firms.
 Prior to 1982, he was Director of Planning and Government Affairs at the University of Chicago Medical Center and Special Assistant to the Dean of the Pritzker School of Medicine.
 From 1973 to 1975, Jeff Goldsmith worked in the Office of the Governor, State of Illinois as a fiscal and policy analyst, and Special Assistant to the State Budget Director.